What is a Defibrillator?

 In June 2006, Boston Scientific issued another recall on certain defibrillators.
 Boston Scientific delivered this notification because it acquired Guidant Corporation in April 2006.
 Boston Scientific recalled:

-Boston Scientific/Guidant has confirmed five reports of device malfunction among some 27,200 patients worldwide, who have had these devices implanted.
-One malfunction occurred at the time of implantation, while, in the other four cases, the patients needed a device replacement.
-In two of these cases, the patients lost consciousness when their devices malfunctioned.
+Boston Scientific/Guidant confirmed 5 device malfunction reports from the approximately 27,200 patients worldwide who had these devices implanted.
+One malfunction occurred at the time of implantation, while, in the other 4 cases, the patients needed a device replacement.
+In 2 of these cases, the patients lost consciousness when their devices malfunctioned.
 No deaths have been reported.